Cross (Luna Sea album): Background and recording

 Lillywhite said that he noticed each member has their own style and that mixing them all together made a good album.
 He explained that J is a hard rocker, Inoran likes indie rock, Sugizo likes progressive rock, and Ryuichi is Frank Sinatra, while Shinya can adapt and interpret each one in his own way as a good drummer should.
 Before meeting the band, Lillywhite did not like Ryuichi's vocals when he listened to their old work and was worried about whether or not he could produce them.
 But after hearing him live in concert that doubt disappeared.
 He described J's songs as simple and catchy with good riffs.
 He revealed that all the music Sugizo brought to him was perfect and organized, whereas Inoran's songs were more difficult because they were cluttered like U2's, but still more organized than British and American musicians.
 Sugizo would bring him one guitar take that was perfect, but Inoran would bring him ten takes and let him choose which to use.
 Thus, he gave them the nicknames "Mr. Detail" and "Mr. Sloppy" respectively.

 In January 2019, Ryuichi underwent surgery to remove adenocarcinoma of the lung.
 Additionally, while recording he was dealing with a polyp in his throat.
 However, Sugizo feels as though Ryuichi sounds ten years younger on the album thanks to Lillywhite's production.
 Sugizo came up with a track listing order for the songs, before Lillywhite modified it.

 Lillywhite was deeply honored to be the first producer that the band trusted after 30 years.
 He is very happy with how Cross turned out and said he wants young kids to listen to it so it can set them on the path to good rock music as that seems to be dying out, especially in Western countries.
 The producer is open to working with Luna Sea again.
 He told the band that he will do something different on the next album, as he is convinced they can do different things and would like to see where they are going.
 Likewise, Sugizo said he would like to work with Lillywhite again.
+This came to fruition in 2023, when Lillywhite mixed their re-recordings of Mother and Style.